 - Charley Jacob Maker SpaceXMaker Space

 He joined the HTMNC team in Fall 2014.
-Before this role, Charley worked with students and young educators as a director of After School Programs for Del Mar Union School District.
+Before this role, Charley worked with students and young educators as a director of After School Programs.
 In addition to his experience in education, he was a small business owner, designing and screen printing shirts, and painting surfboards for LA based manufacturer.
-He received a Bachelor of Arts in Visual Arts with a Studio emphasis from UCSD (selected partly because of its proximity to Black's) and a multiple subject credential from CSUSM.
-Charley enjoys spending time outdoors with his wife, and their two children.
-He loves playing soccer, floating in the ocean, and making things.
+He received a Bachelor of Arts in Visual Arts with a Studio emphasis from UCSD (selected partly because of its proximity to Black's) and teaching credential from CSUSM.
+Charley is currently earning a Master in Educational Leadership at HTH Graduate School of Education.
+He enjoys spending time outdoors with his wife, and their two children especially floating in the ocean, cooking, and making things.

 - David Visser HumanitiesXHumanities